 - 1. Attendance at lectures.
-Here the context of the topic in the course and the important elements of the topic are identified.
+Here the context and important elements of the topic in the course are identified.
 The relevance of the topic should be explained. - 2.
-For Weeks 1-5, which covers theoretical topics, review the contents after the lecture, especially when you find difficulty.
+For Classes 1 5, which covers theoretical topics, review the contents after the lecture, especially when you find difficulty.
 If reviewing does not bring you a clear understanding of the contents, capitalize on the consultation hours. - 3.
-For Weeks 6-12, which covers empirical literature, read the assigned readings and try the problem sets before the lecture.
+For Classes 6 12, which covers empirical literature, read the assigned readings and try the problem sets before the lecture.
 This is a requirement.
 This is essential for you to understand the lecture and participate in the class discussion.
 You will internalize the concepts and models much more clearly if you spend time struggling with the material before lectures. - 4.
 Attempt all the problem sets and assigned project.